 - A stand mixer or electric hand mixer can be used but it is absolutely not necessary.
 I find it easier with just a hand whisk.

-- You can use a regular cake pan, but I recommend adding two strips of long parchment paper underneath the round piece, letting the excess hang over the side so you can use them as handles to lift the cake out later.
+- You can use a regular cake pan.
+I recommend adding two strips of long parchment paper underneath the round piece, letting the excess hang over the side so you can use them as handles to lift the cake out later.

 - I baked mine for exactly 43 minutes but just make sure you check it a little earlier to ensure you don’t overbake, and allow it to bake a few minutes longer if it is underbaked.